christopherrowley/ESP32_FFT/W2_detectNote/W2_Guide.md

 - the musical note we 'hear' is the dominant frequency in the wave
 - we can use a mathematical formula to determine the frequency of any musical note

-We can make our 'note detector' by pre-computing the frequency values of all the notes in a frequency range of interest (~10-5000 Hz), and then compare our detected frequency, to find how close it is to the theoretical frequency.
+We can make our 'note detector' by pre-computing the frequency values of all the notes in a frequency range of interest (~10-5000 Hz), and then compare our detected frequency to find the closest musical notes.

 ## Hardware setup
 To begin, you should set your hardware up as illustrated in the README.md file in the main directory.